-THE TOURNAMENT: The 66th Annual Wisconsin Interscholastic Athletic Association Spring Baseball State Tournament will take place Tuesday-Thursday, June 11-13, at Time Warner Cable Field at Fox Cities Stadium in Grand Chute, Wis.
+THE CHAMPIONSHIPS: The 68th Annual Wisconsin Interscholastic Athletic Association Spring Baseball State Tournament will take place Tuesday-Thursday, June 16-18, at Neuroscience Group Field at Fox Cities Stadium in Grand Chute, Wis.
 Ticket prices for the tourney are $8 per session and $14 for an all-day admission ticket.
-Tickets are available at the stadium and online with a $1 convenience fee at:
+Tickets are available at the stadium.

 CHAMPIONSHIPS SCHEDULE AND PAIRINGS: The State Spring Baseball Tournament features four divisions.
 The single elimination tournament includes eight teams in Division 1 and four each in Divisions 2, 3 and 4.
 The second game of each session will follow the first game.

 Tuesday, June 16

 Game 1 - Kimberly (24-4) vs. Kenosha Indian Trail (22-7)

 Game 2 - River Falls (20-3) vs. Milwaukee Reagan (20-7)*